Louisiana Tech vs. Rice NCAA Football Odds, Plays and Insights | November 27, 2021

 Rice Stats and Trends

-- Thus far this year Rice has two wins against the spread.
+- Rice has two wins against the spread in 11 games this season.

-- This season, the Owls have just one against the spread win in eight games as an underdog of 3.5 points or more.
+- This season, the Owls have just one ATS win in eight games as an underdog of 3.5 points or more.

 - Rice's games this season have hit the over on eight of 11 set point totals (72.7%).

-- In games that Rice amasses more than 434.5 yards, the team is 0-3 against the spread and 1-2 overall.
+- Rice is 0-3 against the spread and 1-2 overall when the team totals more than 434.5 yards.

 - This season the Owls have turned the ball over 20 times, while the Bulldogs have forced 20 turnovers.